fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 out[index + 2] = (unsigned char) lround(255.0f * c.z);
 ```

 This step converts the image from linear space to display space.
 If gamma = 2.2, then using pow(x, 1/2.2) lifts mid-range values, making the image look visually correct on a typical monitor.
 Also another important detail is the order of operations.
 Gamma correction is applied after tonemapping, because tonemapping curves are defined in linear light.
 Applying gamma earlier would distort luminance relationships and could cause strange contrast shifts.
-Here you can see gamma corrected, and not gamma corrected example respectively:

 <p align="center">
     <img alt="filmic-left-gamma-crtd-right-not" src="https://github.com/user-attachments/assets/013ae604-3fdb-441c-8b58-c343d85b7347" />
+    <em>Left gamma corrected, Right not gamma corrected</em>
 </p>

 ### Directional Lights
 After supporting point and area lights, the next lighting feature I added was Directional Lights.
 A directional light represents a light source that is effectively infinitely far away (the classic example is sunlight).
 Because the source is so far, all incoming rays are assumed to be parallel, meaning the light is defined only by a direction vector and a radiance value.